Microsoft Reports Earnings, Everything Is Right In Line

 Microsoft earnings are out, and the big stuff is right in line.

-- GAAP revenue is $US20.04 billion, which is flat y/y, which is exactly in line with expectations
+- GAAP revenue is $20.04 billion, which is flat y/y, which is exactly in line with expectations

 On a non-GAAP basis, revenue and operating income were both up.